The Penguin Podcast is back! Listen Now

 Chester Himes

-Chester Himes was born in Jefferson City, Missouri in 1909 and grew up in Cleveland.
-Aged 19 he was arrested for armed robbery and sentenced to 25 years in jail.
-In jail he began to write short stories, some of which were published in Esquire magazine.
-Upon release he took a variety of jobs, from working in a California shipyard to journalism to script-writing, while continuing to write fiction.
-He later moved to Paris where he was commissioned to write the first of his Harlem detective novels, A Rage in Harlem, which won the 1957 Grand Prix du Roman Policier.
+Chester Himes was born in Missouri in 1909.
+Aged nineteen he was arrested for armed robbery and sentenced to twenty-five years in jail, where he began to write short stories.
+Upon release, he took a variety of jobs while continuing to write fiction.
+He later moved to Paris where he wrote the first of his Harlem detective novels, A Rage in Harlem, which won the 1957 Grand prix de littérature policière.
 In 1969 Himes moved to Spain, where he died in 1984.

 Learn More